An intriguing way to explore the Purbeck countryside and Jurassic coastline is via the Lulworth Range walks.

-Both the ranges walks and Tyneham village are generally open at weekends and during school holidays.
+Both the range walks and Tyneham village are generally open at weekends and during school holidays.

 Live firing range timings can change, so it’s always best to check in advance of visiting: www.gov.uk/government/publications/lulworth-firing-notice

-You can also call the following number for an automated message on firing status: 01929 404714.
+You can also call the following number for an automated message on the current firing status: 01929 404714.

 When the Ranges are closed to the public and training is in progress, depending on where you are in Purbeck, sounds of the live firing range echo across the valley.